percyfal/ratatosk/doc/source/howtos/addingtasks.rst

 --------------------

 Once steps 1-3 are done, tasks can be added.
-If the program has subprograms (e.g. ``bwa aln``), it is advisable to create a generic 'top' job task; see for instance how :ref:`ratatosk.lib.align.bwa` is set up).
+If the program has subprograms (e.g. :program:`bwa aln`), it is advisable to create a generic 'top' job task; see for instance how :ref:`ratatosk.lib.align.bwa <ratatosk.lib.align.bwa>` is set up).
 In any case, a task should at least consist of the following:

 .. code-block:: python